 LEARN MORE ABOUT COVENANT PINES

-• We partner with neighborhood schools for our After School Program, musicals, service projects, and neighborhood events.
-Our After School and Summer Reading Programs (in collaboration with Family Values for Life) partner with these schools across the street and down the block to support the children in our community.
+• We partner with neighborhood schools for our After School Program, service projects, and neighborhood events.
+Our After School and Summer Reading Programs (in collaboration with Family Values for Life and McVay Youth Partnership) partner with these schools across the street and down the block to support the children in our community.

 • Minnehaha Academy, a ministry of the Northwest Conference of Evangelical Covenant Churches, serves nearly 900 students from the Twin Cities area.
 MA’s mission is to provide high quality education integrating Christian faith and learning.
 Financial aid is available, and bus service is offered throughout the Twin Cities.